shadowbreeze7881/websocket-minitel/README.md

 ## 2. Activation

-- Windows (using bash shell in Cygwin or any other Unix-like environment program)
+- Windows (using Cygwin or any other unix-like environment program under Windows)
 ```bash
 venv\Scripts\activate
 ```